 EcoWillow 2.0 - Economic Analysis of Shrub Willow Biomass Crops

 EcoWillow 2.0 is the most comprehensive and up-to-date financial analysis tool for shrub willow biomass crops.
-Originally released in 2008 after over 20 years of research on shrub willow crops at SUNY-ESF, EcoWillow 2.0 was released in October, 2014, and incorporates the latest data from research trials across North America and commercial willow production in New York State.
+Originally released in 2008 after over 20 years of research on shrub willow crops at SUNY-ESF, EcoWillow 2.0 was released in 2014 and incorporates the latest data from research trials across North America and commercial willow production in New York State.
 A new series of fact sheets is also available below to support your use of EcoWillow 2.0.
-EcoWillow has been downloaded by over 1000 users in 70 countries, and will continue to updated and improved by staff at SUNY-ESF as new information becomes available and best practices for shrub willow crops continue to be developed.
+EcoWillow has been downloaded by over 1000 users in 70 countries and will continue to updated and improved by staff at SUNY-ESF as new information becomes available and best practices for shrub willow crops continue to be developed.